 - Seasonality leads to enormous excess of produce

 - Farmers who lacked the opportunity to derive value from their excess produce

 FoodFlow set the ambitious goal of building a showcase 0% loss local chain, to be achieved by ideating and validating interventions that directly tackle these fundamental flaws.
 This has thus far led to the launch of SokoFresh (cold storage as a service, http://sokofresh.co/), the validation of SokoLink (smart aggregation and market linkage), the replication of Avomeru (processing at the farm level) and the scaling of Taimba (farm to fork distribution, https://taimba.co.ke/).

 Rather than building isolated interventions, FoodFlow is creating a 0% food loss chain by building a strategic set of interventions that complement and strengthen each other.
 This model will be replicated in multiple crops and geographies, driving a new circular food value chain in Kenya.

 Let’s join forces to drive fundamental change, quickly

 Crucially, this cannot be done alone.
 If we join forces and build strong partnerships, we can achieve exponentially more impact.
-And achieve it faster..
-Do you recognize within your organization’s domains a large amount of initiatives with positive impact but not driving a fundamental, long-lasting change?
-Then please reach out, and let’s have a talk about how we could work together and build the solutions that drive us toward a better future.
+And achieve it faster.
+Do you recognize within your organization’s domains a large number of initiatives with positive impact but not driving a fundamental, long-lasting change?
+Then please reach out, and let’s talk about how we could work together and build the solutions that drive us toward a better future.